fa8i/fa8i/README.md

 - 👋 Hi, I’m Fabian
-- 💻 I’m currently learning about Data Science, AI and business Analytics
+- 💻 I’m currently learning about Data Science, AI and Business Analytics
 - 📫 How to reach me: www.linkedin.com/in/fabianmelchor

 <!---